Opening a Retail Business in Japan: Costs, Legal Steps, and Growth Strategy

 Step 3: Licensing & Permits

-Not every retail business in Japan needs a license, but if you’re dealing with food, alcohol, or secondhand goods, there are a few hoops to jump through.
+Not every retail business in Japan needs a license, but if you’re dealing with food, alcohol, or secondhand goods, there are specific requirements to meet.

 What You Might Need: